EliFarrer/startup/Notes/lectureNotes.md

 So on the first time `useEffect` is called, it will update the image, quote and quote author.
 Each of them has a default state.
 But it will replace them when it fetches them.

 ## Play component
+- `delay.js` returns a promise that `resolves` the promise after the timeout.

 It broadcasts an event (someone getting a new score) every five seconds with `setInterval`.
 This happens when you construct it.

 Not sure what happens with `remove` and `add` Handler...